-Per IRS Publication 502 Medical and Dental Expenses, page 6:
+Per IRS Publication 502 Medical and Dental Expenses (Including the Health Coverage Tax Credit), on page 6:

 You can include in medical expenses amounts you pay for special equipment installed in a home, or for improvements, if their main purpose is medical care for you, your spouse, or your dependent.
 The cost of permanent improvements that increase the value of your property may be partly included as a medical expense.
 The cost of the improvement is reduced by the increase in the value of your property.
 The difference is a medical expense.
 If the value of your property isn't increased by the improvement, the entire cost is included as a medical expense.

-Only reasonable costs to accommodate a home to a disabled condition are considered medical care.
+Only reasonable costs to accommodate a home to your disabled condition are considered medical care.
 Additional costs for personal motives, such as for architectural or aesthetic reasons, aren't medical expenses.

 Capital expense worksheet.
-Use Worksheet A in Publication 502 to figure the amount of your capital expense to include in your medical expenses.
+Use Worksheet A to figure the amount of your capital expense to include in your medical expenses.

 Improvements to property rented by a person with a disability.
 Amounts paid to buy and install special plumbing fixtures for a person with a disability, mainly for medical reasons, in a rented house are medical expenses.